ruffoa/QTap/README.md

 ### SQLite Database

 There is an SQLite database stored on the phone in order to hold user data - if they are logged in and their class schedule.
 This is secure because the database is held, by default, in memory only accessable by the app.
 The class schedule is obtained from the user logging into a Solus webview and downloading the ics file, which is then parsed for the information.
 The data also persists: the database is only deleted and data lost if rows/tables/the database is manually deleted, or the app is uninstalled/app data is deleted.

 To create the database, SQLite was used, with a class extending SQLiteOpenHelper to manage the database in memory.
 DatabaseAccessor establsihes a connection to the SQLite database, and ensures that only one instance of it/DbHelper is open at once.
 Each table has it's schema defined by a class, where String fields contain the column names, int fields contain the column number each field is in and an attribute contains the value of each column value.
 One instance of this class is one row in the table.

 For each schema class, there is also a manager class that handles queries for that table.
 This includes insertions, deletions, retrievals and updates.
 These operations can be done for single rows as well as the full table.

 For every table, a CREATE and DELETE SQL string need to be created in SqlStringStatements, and used in DbHelper.
 Otherwise, the tables will not be initialized, or be able to be deleted.

 For *ANY* change to the database schema to be reflected in the actual database, DATABASE_VERSION in DbHelper *MUST* be incremented.
 (Note it can also be decremented, although outside of testing purposes this should not be done).
-When changing the database version, please note the change in DBVersionLog.txt, in the common/database directory.
-Give the reason why it was changed - e.g. "BuildingHour column changed to BuildingHours".

 ## Contributing

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
+3. Commit your changes: `git commit -am 'Added some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request

 ## Versioning

 We use Semantic Versioning for versioning.
-For the versions available,see [the tags on this repo](https://github.com/EngSoc-IT-Team/QTap/tags).
+For the versions available,see [the tags on this repo](https://github.com/QueensEngineeringSociety/QTap/tags).

-### Version History

-* 1.0.0 - Initial Work - Acquired and parsed ICS file to show individual's schedule in a crude textbox.
-Information stored using an SQLite database.
-Google Maps API used to have a map within the app.
-* 1.0.1 - Fixed Google Maps location - When Google Maps opened in app, the first area shown is on the Queen's campus and near the ILC.
-* 1.1.1 - Improved schedule UI/functionality - Created infinite scroll view for student schedule, made spacing for events based on time between them and jump to date in agenda when click on a calendar date.

 ## Authors

-Carson Cook - Database, Documentation, misc. - IT Team Manager Lachlan Devir - misc. app structure - QTap Team Lead Alex Ruffo - ICS File, misc. - QTap Team Member Michael Wang - XML creator - QTap Team Member
+Carson Cook - Cloud and phone database, code maintainance Lachlan Devir - Google Maps page, general basic page layout Alex Ruffo - ICS file download, parsing
+Michael Wang - Minor XML layout additions

 See also the list of [contributors](github link) who participated in this project.

 ## Acknowledgements

 Thank you to the Queens Engineering Society Director of IT, Robert Saunders.
-He has been a valuable source of information, connections and leadership for hte team.
+He has been a valuable source of information, connections and leadership for the team.

 The Queens IT Services has been helpful answering questions on what information we are allowed to access and what is secure.
 Finally, acknowdledgements go out to Rony Besprozvanny and Zachary Yale for creating the initial iOS QTap that this application is built off of.